 About Millie

-Millie is a female Miniature American Shepherd about 6 years old.
+Millie is a female Miniature American Shepherd over 6 years old.
 Carefully selected as a great representative of her breed, Dylan decided to make her part of their program.
 Dylan has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level